Honor Among Thieves (The Brandos album): Critical reception

 Newsday deemed the title track "a threatening tune with an interesting hook and some chords borrowed from that Tom Petty-Stevie Nicks classic, 'Stop Dragging My Heart Around'."
 The New York Times determined that the Brandos "make sturdy, grim-spirited guitar-based rock in the mold of Creedence Clearwater Revival."
 The Chicago Tribune labeled the album "tough, muscular, guitar-oriented rock 'n' roll with a kind of haunted-souls feeling to the vocals and guitar lines."

 The Washington Post wrote that "this New York quartet has studiously fashioned its Americana-drenched sound and image."
 The Boston Globe called Honor Among Thieves "an impressively rootsy album."
-The Philadelphia Inquirer noted that "the music is quirkily original: Big, punchy songs ... that for the most part achieve their elaborate ambitions."
+The Philadelphia Inquirer noted that "the music is quirkily original: Big, punchy song ... that for the most part achieve their elaborate ambitions."
 Trouser Press opined that "though too much of the band's material lacks real distinction, Honor Among Thieves is a generally impressive debut."
+The Oregonian listed the album among the 10 best of 1987.

 AllMusic wrote that "the Brandos play with great verve on this strong set of compositions."
-The Oregonian listed the album among the 10 best of 1987.